Fourier7754/AsymFormer/README.md

 ## Acknowledgements

-- Part of the code implementation was adapted from [xyz's repository](https://github.com/anheidelonghu/ACNet).
+- Part of the code implementation was adapted from [ACNet's repository](https://github.com/anheidelonghu/ACNet).

 If you find this repository useful in your research, please consider citing: